 - Toronto Urban Design Awards, Award of Merit, 2015

 - Canadian Society of Landscape Architects, Regional Honour, 2014

 The award-winning Lower Don Trail Accessibility, Environment and Art Master Plan recommends strategies to improve environmental protection and access, and to consider possibilities for public art in the Lower Don River valley lands.
 It also provides a long-term strategy to establish several themes, create positive user experiences, improve access, and incorporate all existing studies, plans and initiatives in the study area.
 This Master Plan marks the beginning of a bold new chapter in the ongoing revitalization of the Lower Don Valley – one of the City’s most unique and undervalued resources.

 Uncovering the vast ecological, cultural and economic potential of Toronto’s ravine system.

-On the heels of the successful master plan effort, DTAH were selected by the City of Toronto to implement the first phase of improvements.
-The firm is also the landscape architect for Riverdale Park East, which connects the city into the Lower Don Valley, and were the curators of the RavinePortal exhibit, which explored the past and present role the ravines have played in the life of the city, and the future potential of the ravine system as a defining, interconnected and accessible open space and cultural network.
+DTAH also led the revitalization of Riverdale Park East, which connects the city into the Lower Don Valley, and were the curators of the RavinePortal exhibit, which explored the past and present role the ravines have played in the life of the city, and the future potential of the ravine system as a defining, interconnected and accessible open space and cultural network.